SylphAI-Inc/AdalFlow/docs/source/developer_notes/generator.rst

 ^^^^^^^
 We provide two tracing methods to help you develop and improve the Generator:

 1. Trace the history change(states) on prompt during your development process.
-Developers typical go through a long process of prompt optimization and it is frustrating to lose track of the prompt changes when your current change actually makes the performance much worse.
+Developers typically go through a long process of prompt optimization and it is frustrating to lose track of the prompt changes when your current change actually makes the performance much worse.

-We created a `GeneratorLogger` to handle the logging and saving into json files.
-To further simplify developers's process, we provides a class decorator `trace_generator` where a single line of code can be added to any of your task component which has attributes of `Generator` type automatically.
+We created a `GeneratorStateLogger` to handle the logging and saving into json files.
+To further simplify developers's process, we provides a class decorator `trace_generator_states` where a single line of code can be added to any of your task component.
+It will automatically track any attributes of type `Generator`.

 .. code-block:: python

     from tracing import trace_generator_states
-    from core.component import component
+    from core import Component

     @trace_generator_states()
-    class SimpleQA(component):
+    class SimpleQA(Component):
         def __init__(self):
             super().__init__()
             self.generator = Generator(...)